 Figure 6.
-A higher COVID-19 incidence is associated with a greater net likelihood of increasing spending on sanitation, sewage, and water.
+Localities with low or high COVID-19 incidence equally likely to increase spending on public safety.
 Each bar shows, by level of disease incidence, the difference in likelihoods (or "net likelihood") that annual spending increases vs decreases.
 Level of COVID-19 incidence is based on the number of cases per capita in the county at the time of the survey.